jeramey/jeramey.github.io/recipes/pray-for-snow-chili.md

 10. Put the Dutch oven into the oven with the cover on and let the chili cook for about 3 hours.
 Remove the lid and cook for another hour or so until the liquid has reduced slightly.

-11. Remove from the oven, season with any additional salt or chili powders to taste, and serve.
+11. Remove from the oven, and using tongs, remove the bones and any tough skin that might have come off the bones during cooking.
+Season with any additional salt or chili powders to taste, and serve.
 (For even better flavor, let the chili cool, then refrigerate it overnight.
 Reheat and serve.)

 Hints and Tips
 --------------